Teman-Tani-Bangkit/Cloud-Computing/README.md

 ## API Endpoints
 The TemanTani backend server provides the following API endpoints:

 POST /register: Register a new user in the system.
 POST /login: Authenticate a user and obtain an access token upon successful login.
 POST /uploadProduk: Upload a new product to the system.
 GET /detailProduk/{idbarang}: Retrieve product details based on the product ID.
 GET /tampilkanProduk: Display all available products in the system.
 GET /tampilkanProduk?namabarang={namabarang}: Search and display products based on the product name.
 GET /tampilkanKategori/{kategori}: Display products based on a specific category.
-GET /userProfil/{userid}: Display user data that is currently logged in and also products that have been uploaded by that user
+GET /userProfil/{userid}: Display user data that is currently logged in and also products that have been uploaded by that user.
-PUT /postProfil: Edit data user
+PUT /postProfil: Edit data user.
 POST /deteksiPenyakit: Detect plant diseases based on uploaded images.
 POST /rekomendasi: Get plant recommendations based on soil and climate conditions.
 Note: Include a valid access token in each authenticated request by providing the Authorization header with the value Bearer <access-token>.

 ## Deployment
 Deploy API Backend to Google Cloud Run